 One of Norway's most esteemed directors, Erik Poppe, tackles the 2011 terrorist attack on Utoya Island from the point of view of the victims in this harrowing Berlin competition title.

 Screenwriters Siv Rajendram Eliassen and Anna Bache-Wiig, who earlier partnered on the TV series Acquitted, based their work on eyewitness accounts but created fictional characters for the story.
-But before we are introduced to protagonist Kaja (Andrea Berntzen), a short prologue shows actual footage of the Oslo bombing caused just a few hours earlier by the same massacre.
+But before we are introduced to protagonist Kaja (Andrea Berntzen), a short prologue shows actual footage of the Oslo bombing just a few hours earlier, caused by the same demented mind.
 News of this event has reached Kaja and her friends on Utoya before all hell broke loose there.
 Indeed, Kaja scolds her sister, Emilie (Elli Rhiannon Muller Osbourne), for shouting loudly in the early going.
-This is disrespectful because some people are still waiting to hear if they have loved ones involved in the Oslo bombing, Kaja explains to Emilie like a bossy older sibling.
+This is "disrespectful because some people are still waiting to hear if they have loved ones involved in the Oslo bombing," Kaja explains to Emilie like a bossy older sibling.

 About 15 or so minutes in, offscreen gunfire is heard and the chaos starts, with people first locking themselves inside a building before scattering into the woods on the island, trying to hide wherever they can.
 No one knows what is going on.
 For a long time, Petter (Brede Fristad) believes it must be an elaborate safety exercise, even asking the police on the phone whether they are aware of any drills.
 The sound of gunfire just keeps coming — 69 kids finally would be killed and over 100 more injured — and though everyone is clearly scared, the reality really starts to sink in when Kaja and some of her friends come face-to-face with a blood-covered boy who seems to confirm their worst suspicions.